koreankiwi99/KoSyntaxPrompt/docs/RESULTS.md

 ## Content Analysis
 ### 1. Post-processing for Content Analysis
 In this study, to ensure a fair comparison of experimental results, the prompts used were removed.
 Additionally, verb conjugations were converted to their base forms to make comparison easier.
-For instance, in the post-processed ICL experiment results shown in Table 5, it was observed that removing the prompts sometimes led to identical results.
-However, while the ICL approach produced relatively stable and consistent outputs, the zeroshot approach resulted in more variable outputs, making it challenging to convert all verbs to their base forms consistently.
+For instance, in the post-processed few-shot experiment results shown in Table 5, it was observed that removing the prompts sometimes led to identical results.
+However, while the few-shot approach produced relatively stable and consistent outputs, the zero-shot approach resulted in more variable outputs, making it challenging to convert all verbs to their base forms consistently.